Applegate, California

 "Applegate is a quiet little town about eight miles northeast of Auburn, rudely severed in two parts by Interstate 80.
 The town consists of a post office, motel, hardware store, grocery and saloon-and something else..."

 Applegate is also the only known place in Northern California where the Ladyfoot Trumpet flower grows wild.
 Some people believe that its seeds were left here long ago when the Lemurians passed through on their way to Mount Shasta.

 Climate

-Alta has a Mediterranean climate that is characterized by cool, wet winters and hot, dry summers (Köppen climate classification Csa).
+Applegate has a Mediterranean climate that is characterized by cool, wet winters and hot, dry summers (Köppen climate classification Csa).